 About 1⁄4 of world's population lives in this region.
 An area of remarkable diversity - ethnic, linguistic, religious, cultural.
 Includes about 1 billion Hindus, more than 500 million Muslims.
+India is the world's largest democracy

-Prof. Christina Welsch provided a survey of the history of this region, with emphasis on India and Pakistan.
+I provided a survey of the history of this region, with emphasis on India and Pakistan, and we discussed the challenges of Indian identity today.

-A simple periodization might include:
+A simple periodization of modern India & Pakistan might include:

-- the Mughal Empire (to the early 18th c.)
+- the Mughal Empire (16th c. to the early 19th c.)

 - fragmentation of the empire (18th c.)

 - the penetration and control of the East India Company (18th c. to 1850s)

 - direct British control (from 1857)

 - autonomy and independence movements (1880s to 1947)

 - independence and partition (1947)

-- post-independence India and Pakistan
+- post-independence India and Pakistan.